DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 * On the morning of Sergei’s wedding, Leo climbed to the window of Strahd’s royal chambers, carrying with him a cursed Ba’al Verzi dagger that prevented its victims from being resurrected.
 * When Lovina Wachter’s bodyguards engaged the castle guards to defend Strahd, it was Leo who gave the order to have the Wachters themselves killed, furious that his sister had elected to “betray” him and Reinhold’s memory.

+If the players ask about the tome clutched to its chest, the gallows speaker shares that it is a ledger of the hubris and crimes of the Wachters' lord, and a reminder of the hatred that kindled the speaker's strength.
+It cannot be persuaded to surrender the *Tome*, even temporarily.

 If the players refuse to allow the gallows speaker to kill the Wachters, it vows to tear them apart while Stella and Lady Wachter watch.
 It then attacks with its **Speaker of the Gallows** form.
 Lady Wachter leaps to the players’ aid, snarling with defiance.

 ***Erasmus van Richten.*** In battle, Erasmus fights by hurling furniture at the gallows speaker from range through the use of his ***telekinetic thrust*** feature.